squirrels-nest/squirrels-docs/docs/how-to/modify-dates.md

-# Modifying Dates Using Squirrel's dateutils
+# Modify Dates Using Squirrel's dateutils

 The squirrels library has a submodule called dateutils that can be used to transform date variables in Python with ease.
 To import the dateutils module, simply do: